mbabynames search ✿

 Matilda Belle

-"noble and strong" (Matilda) meets "beautiful" (Belle).
+"mighty in battle" (Matilda) meets "beautiful" (Belle).
 The combination reads as complete.
 Neither name overshadows the other.
 Belle (1 syllable) provides a firm close after the longer Matilda.

 Flowing and rhythmic